-It may not be possible to simply raise the stroking region depending on the length of the downhole pump.
+It may not be possible to simply raise the stroking region, depending on the length of the downhole pump.
 If the surface stroke length exceeds the downhole pump length, changing the stroke top position could inadvertently unseat the pump.
 It is possible to install a clamp on the polished rod below the carrier bar to shorten the stroke.
 This essentially prevents the polished rod from descending once the clamp hits the top of the stuffing box.
-This technique is not recommended because it introduces a large shock to the wellhead and stuffing-box and completely removes the weight of the rods from the pump-jack on the downstroke.
-This also leads to the possibility of stalling as there is a sudden lack of rod weight to bring the counterweights to the top position.
+This technique is not recommended because it introduces a large shock to the wellhead and stuffing box and completely removes the weight of the rods from the pumpjack on the downstroke.
+This also leads to the possibility of stalling since there is a sudden lack of rod weight to bring the counter weights to the top position.

-(C) Resolution Options with Basic Linear Hydraulic Pump-Jack
+C. Resolution Options with Basic Linear Hydraulic Pumpjack

-A linear hydraulic pump-jack with basic top/bottom position sensors can provide a shortened stroke.
+A linear hydraulic pumpjack with basic top/bottom position sensors can provide a shortened stroke.
 The position sensors can be moved manually to either raise the bottom position or lower the top position.
 If the system does not provide pump cards, a hydraulic pressure gauge can be used to determine where contact with the debris begins.
-The adjustments on a system like this are manual and require a trip to site.
+The adjustments on this type of system are manual and require a trip to the site.
 There will also be some trial and error involved to find the correct sensor settings.
 Multiple site visits may be required to determine if the debris has cleared and to reset the position sensors back to their original locations.

-(D) Resolution Options with Advanced Linear Hydraulic Pump-Jack
+D. Resolution Options with Advanced Linear Hydraulic Pumpjack

-A linear hydraulic pump-jack with precise and continuous position sensing can have its top and bottom set-points adjusted either locally with the HMI or remotely with a SCADA system.
-The pump cards can be used to determine the new set points to avoid contact with the sand/debris.
+A linear hydraulic pumpjack with precise, continuous position sensing can have its top and bottom setpoints adjusted either locally with the HMI or remotely with a SCADA system.
+The pump cards can be used to determine the new setpoints to avoid contact with the sand/debris.

-After a certain period of time the stroke set points can be slowly returned toward the original settings and the pump card can be referenced for instant feedback on whether the sand has been cleaned out.
-All these adjustments can be made remotely if a SCADA system is installed.
-(See appendix, cases #3 and #4).
+After a certain period of time, the stroke setpoints can be slowly returned toward the original settings and the pump card can be referenced for instant feedback on whether the sand has been cleaned out.
+All these adjustments can be made remotely if a SCADA system is installed (refer to appendix: cases 3 and 4)

-Example 3: Speed Control - Gas interference, Gas Locking and Rod Stress

-Today's oil wells seem to have more pronounced issues with gas interference, gas locking and rod stress.
-This section compares the most common rod pumping solutions relative to their ability to effectively mitigate these issues.
+Example 3: Speed Control - Gas Interference, Gas Locking and Rod Stress compares the most common rod pumping solutions relative to their ability to effectively mitigate these issues.
 First, some general background on gas interference, gas locking and rod stress is required.